Usage-based billing for AI services: Why your ERP is the key to scaling it right

 “The leap from our previous system to now has been night and day for prorated calculations.
 We’ve bridged the gap between Salesforce and our billing system in NetSuite thanks to ZoneBilling.” – Lakshman Manoharan, Head of Business Systems at Lattice

-Can your billing system handle evolving AI-driven pricing models without creating data silos or reconciliation headaches?
+Can your billing system handle evolving AI pricing models without creating data silos or reconciliation headaches?

 AI-based pricing adds revenue complexity that finance teams can’t afford to manage manually.
-If AI billing isn’t handled inside NetSuite, finance teams face:
+If billed AI isn’t handled inside NetSuite, finance teams face:

 • Disjointed revenue tracking: AI usage logs live in one system, invoices in another and deferred revenue gets reconciled manually.